Your privacy is important to Truckstop.

 - Provide and Improve Products and Services.
 Provide, activate, operate, maintain, develop, enhance, improve, and manage our Services and your accounts on our Services, monitor and analyze trends, usage, and activities, and to perform services requested by you.

 - Respond to You.
 Provide technical, product and other support and respond to your requests, inquiries, comments and concerns.
-We may record and process communications for training, quality assurance, and administration purposes.
-If required under applicable law, we will obtain your prior consent or give you the option to object to a call being recorded.
+We may record and process communications for training, quality assurance, product improvement, AI and automated function development, and administration purposes.
+Where required by applicable law, we will provide notice of or obtain consent for call recording.

 - Service Communications.
 Notify you about changes, updates and other announcements related to our Services and send you technical notices, updates, security alerts, support messages, and other transactional or relationship messages.